• Skip to primary navigation

 Instagram | Pinterest | Facebook

-After years of having hobbies focused primarily on internet coding and technology, I accidentally sewed something adventurous in 2017 and I really, really enjoyed it ( I know, late bloomer!).
+I have always had a ton of hobbies.
+For years I focused primarily on computers, software, internet coding and latest technologies.
+In 2017, I accidentally sewed something rather more adventurous than the usual essential repairs.
+I surprised myself and found I really, really enjoyed it ( I know, late bloomer!).
 Since then, I have been sewing almost daily and I still get such a kick out of finishing a project.
 My mum would be shocked!
 So, really I’m a sewing newbie.
 Sewing is a skill, absolutely, but there is also a ton of complicated and technical information to learn as well: types of needles, threads, fabric composition, standards, machines, including VSM (vintage sewing machines).
 Enough technical and deep learning information to warm the hard core of any techie’s heart!

 My Domain Name